NALLEN1381/DNPSPSquires/README.md

 Usability- How useable is the intervention/project?
 Describe the facilitators and barriers of the project.
 What is the success rate?
 Whether users can perform the intervention, the time the intervention may take to complete and the completion rate, the error rate?
 If they did not complete the intervention, how much did they complete?
 What measures are you using to signal that the intervention is not working?
 How will you measure if data collection tools are fully/partially filled out (missing data) or if everyone used the same pre/post-test –duplicate data?
 Are there steps in place to determine if data are entered correctly?
 Satisfaction- were the users satisfied with the intervention, or did they still recommend changes?
 If you developed a survey to assess satisfaction- how did you verify it (e.g., content experts, clinicians, families?
 Did you conduct stakeholder interviews to address the satisfaction of the project or intervention?

 ```
+How well does the following text discuss each of these elements?
+Are the surveys/instruments/questionnaires used to measure a practice or organization change described?
+What are the names of the surveys/instruments/questionnaires?
+How many items are in the surveys/instruments/questionnaires?
+What is the surveys/instruments/questionnaires scoring format?
+How are the surveys/instruments/questionnaires scored?
+What is the measure used to describe the implementation process?
+How will the project assessment, education, and implementation be measured?
+What qualitative data will be collected?
+Will there be open-ended questions?

 ```